Polyodon tuberculata: Description

 The overall anatomy of Polyodon tuberculata is very similar to what is seen in the modern species, P. spathula; the fossil fish had a long skull that was mostly made up of an extended "paddle" formed by a number of median rostral bones along with a network of stellate bones; though there are fewer stellate bones than what is seen in P. spathula.
 A complete rostrum is not known from the species though it was most likely similar to what is seen in the modern species, with it not thinning anteriorly.
 The skull roof of P. tuberculata is also similar to its extant relative though it does possess a series of tubercles and crests on the post-temporal, frontals, and parietals.
 Due to these tubercles not being present on specimens besides the holotype, it has been suggested that they would have been weakly attached to the skull roof and "paddle".
 The sub-opercle is the only bone of the opercular series preserved in specimens and is more ossified than in P. spathula.
 Due to the back of the sub-opercle having a scalloped shape, it has been suggested that there would have been splint-like projections in this area.
 The gill arches of the fish are mostly known from articulated gill rakers that were overall thin.

-Based on the size of specimens, P. tuberculata was larger than its modern relative with the largest specimen most likely having a body length of 2.605 m.
+P. tuberculata was large in comparison to living American paddlefish.
+The original description from 1991 estimated that the total length of the holotype individual would have been around 2 m, close in size to the largest recorded American paddlefish (around 2.16 m).
+A 2009 study alternately suggested a body length of 2.605 m.
 Not much of the postcrania of the fish is known outside of the pectoral area and a small piece of the caudal fin.
 Unlike the living species, the first ray of the pectoral fin is the same thickness as the rest of the rays though it is still the longest ray.
 Based on the small amount of the caudal fin preserved, the shape would have been very similar to what is seen in P. spathula.
 Like other acipenseriforms, rhombic scales would have been present on the upper lobe of the caudal fin.